 - Submit the IRB forms electronically to the Spokane grant and contracts manager in the Office of Research & Scholarship for approval and submission to the WSU IRB.
 Signatures on forms are not needed since hard copies will no longer be accepted.

 - Information and forms can be found on the WSU IRB website.
 Be sure to use the most current forms.

 - A faculty member must be listed as the primary investigator for all IRB applications from graduate students.

-- WSU researchers will complete an IRB-Spokane application and submit the application and associated documents to the grant and contract specialist.
+- WSU researchers will complete an IRB-Spokane application and submit the application and associated documents to the grants and contracts manager.
 The grant and contract specialist will send the application to the WSU IRB coordinator.
 The WSU IRB must keep copies and records of all research conducted by WSU researchers.
 This is an administrative review and for file copies only.

 - The WSU IRB coordinator will forward the application and associated documents to the cooperating IRB.

 - The cooperating IRB will review the application at a convened full-board meeting or conduct an expedited review.
 Following the review, any requests for changes, amendments, additions, etc., will be coordinated through the cooperating IRB.